 Extensions for the Google Chrome Web browser offer additional functionality that can make it easier for you to perform certain tasks.
 Many popular websites and services have extensions, and there is much to be gained from installing useful ones.

-How to Uninstall a Google Chrome Extension
+How to Uninstall a Google Chrome Extension (Guide with Pictures)

 The steps in this article were performed in the Google Chrome desktop Web browser.
 Removing an extension or add-on from Chrome will not affect any similar extensions installed in other browsers on your computer.
 Additionally, removing an extension from Chrome will prevent you from being able to use any of the features that the extension had previously offered.